The Neurofascial Transformation Process™

 - and the body’s own intelligence

-When the process is trusted, the body does not need to be pushed to change.
+When the process is sufficiently supported, regulated, and relationally held, the organism does not need to be forced into transformation.

 🌿 Reflection